BudacaB/CS50AI/Lecture0/Lecture0.md

     - otherwise, remove a node from the frontier (work on the node - for example in the beginning the frontier contains just one node)
     - if node contains goal state, return the solution
     - otherwise, expand the node (look at all of the neighbors of that node), add resulting nodes to the frontier
-- Sometimes an infite loop can appear if for example if node A points to node B and node B points to node A as well
+- <b>Sometimes an infite loop can appear if for example if node A points to node B and node B points to node A as well</b>

 ### Revised approach